gbif/vocabulary/README.md

 ## How to run the project

 To run the tests Docker has to be installed and running in the machine.
 You can find instructions about how to install Docker on Mac on https://docs.docker.com/docker-for-mac/ (see other platforms in the menu).

-To compile the project just run
+To compile the project just run:
 ```
 mvn clean compile
 ```